MicrosoftDocs/winrt-api/windows.ui.xaml.controls/stackpanel_spacing.md

 ## -description

-Gets or sets the distance (in pixels) between stacked items.
+Gets or sets a uniform distance (in pixels) between stacked items.
+It is applied in the direction of the StackPanel's Orientation.

 ## -xaml-syntax